openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 If the request was processed sucessfully, the Verifier MUST respond with HTTP status code 200.
 The response MAY contain the following parameters:

 `redirect_uri`:
 : OPTIONAL.
 The Wallet MUST send the User Agent to this URI.
+The Redirect URI allows the Verifier to continue the interaction with the End-User after the Wallet has sent the Authorization Response to the Response URI.
+It especially enables the Verifier to prevent replay ((#replay_prevention_direct_post_redirect)) and session fixation ((#session_fixation_direct_post)) attacks.
+See  for details.

 The value of the Redirect URI is at the discretion of the Verifier.
 However, the Verifier MUST add a transaction specific secret to the URL to ensure only the receiver of the redirect is able to fetch and process the Authorization Response.
 It is RECOMMENDED to add a parameter `response_code` to the URL for that purpose.
-The Redirect URI allows the Verifier to continue the interaction with the End-User after the Wallet has sent the Authorization Response to the Response URI.
-It especially enables the Verifier to prevent replay and session fixation attacks.
-See (#security_consideration_direct_post_same_device) for details.

 The following is a non-normative example of the response from the Verifier to the Wallet upon receiving Authorization Response at the Response URI: